-Why Magnetic Tapes are still popular storage options today
+Why Magnetic Tape Storage is still popular options today

 What is magnetic tape storage?

 Tape drives are one of the earliest data storage device mediums that can read and write data on a magnetic tape device.
 This type of storage was first invented in 1928 for sound recording purposes.
 In the 1950's they became one of the most reliable and common ways of storing media in a secure and convenient way.

 Since the digital revolution, many people have opted for newer storage mediums such as hard disk drives, Solid State drives or DVDs which have made magnetic tapes become forgotten about over the last few decades.
 However, they still have many benefits and uses in today's society that makes them a viable option compared to digital storage solutions.